IndrajeetPatil/preventive-r-package-care/README.md

 then this presentation is for you! 😊

-**It is possible to build robust automation infrastructure for R package development that can improve user experience and make long-term package development more reliable and sustainable, and the presentation will discuss how to build such infrastructure.**
+**It is possible to build robust automation infrastructure for R package development that can improve user experience and make long-term development more reliable and sustainable.**

-Link to slides:
+The slides discuss how to build such infrastructure:
 <https://indrajeetpatil.github.io/preventive-r-package-care/>

 Feedback and suggestions are welcome!